CPR Technique

 Resolve:

 Take action on resolving impediments that are in the ‘me’ zone.
 Act towards influencing others in your organization to assit with impediments in the ‘influence’ zone.
-Expose impediments that are in the soup to senior management, as they are best positioned to address these.
+Expose impediments that are in the soup to senior management, because they are best positioned to address these.

 3 Comments